ryanwakabayashi/asteroid-prediction-hazard/Project-Proposal.md

 **Note:** you can transform it to Jupyter Notebook and add sections below as markdown cells.

+* Asteroid diameter prediction based upon Asteroid_Updated.csv from Kaggle.
+* Based upon an asteroid diameter determine whether an asteroid is physically hazardous to Earth.

 ## Problem Statement
 * Give a clear and complete statement of the problem.
   What is the benchmark you are using.
 Why?
 Where does the data come from, what are its characteristics?